-The committee solicits data and other information from senior management to use in forming its own view of the Company's performance against specific ESG objectives, as well as from members of the Nominating and Governance Committee, which has been delegated oversight by the Board over the Company's ESG program and initiatives.
+The committee solicits data and other information from senior management to use in forming its own view of the Company's performance against specific Corporate Responsibility (ESG) objectives, as well as from the Nominating and Governance Committee, which has been delegated oversight responsibilities by the Board over the Company's Corporate Responsibility program and initiatives.

-Annual Incentive - 2022 Results v.
-2022 Incentive Plan Goals
+Annual Incentive - 2023 Results v.
+2023 Incentive Plan Goals